Meet Fabio Ciervo – The Master of Italian Cooking

 What makes your cuisine different?

-I always aim for a balance between taste and health, they are equally important to me.
+Having gained a Masters degree in nutrition, I aim for a balance between taste and health as they’re equally important to me.
 I also strive for my dishes to be visually pleasing – each dish is like a canvas where the shapes, colours and textures complement each other to create something eye-catching.

 When did you first think about becoming a chef?